Tribal Clean Transportation:

 ITEP was designated as the technical assistance provider in the Trust Agreement that established the Indian Tribe Trust.
 Over the course of four annual funding cycles ITEP’s team conducted outreach to inform Tribes about the Indian Tribe Trust and how it might benefit their communities, worked with nearly 200 Tribes to answer questions about the program, and helped tribal staff complete the documents required to participate in the program from start to finish.Tribal Projects

-Since the Indian Tribe Trust began in 2018, 92 individual Tribes applied for and received over $51 million from the VW settlement to replace old, high-emitting diesel vehicles and generators, and install electric vehicle (EV) charging stations.
+Since the Indian Tribe Trust began in 2018, 110 individual Tribes applied for and received almost $57 million from the VW settlement to replace old, high-emitting diesel vehicles and generators, and install electric vehicle (EV) charging stations.
 Of the 301 vehicles and generators that were replaced, 75% were medium or large heavy-duty trucks, 16% were buses and 8% were generators.
 Eleven of the new trucks and buses purchased are electric or hybrid vehicles, and the funding also supported the installation of 89 light duty EV charging stations on tribal lands.
 These purchases are further reducing emissions of NOx and other harmful air pollutants, and helping Tribes transition to a cleaner energy future with less dependence on fossil fuels.
 In all, the tribal program is estimated to have removed approximately 1450 tons of NOx over the remaining life of the vehicles and generators replaced (not including reductions from the EV charging stations).Current Status